gcash/bchd/avalanche/spec.md

 The following describes voting behavior:

-- The node should vote yes (0x01) for a transaction if the transaction is valid and is currently marked by avalanche as `accepted`.
+- The node should vote yes (0x01) for a transaction if the transaction is valid and is currently marked by avalanche as `Accepted`.
-- The node should vote no (0x00) for a transaction if the transaction is invalid or if it's not currently marked by avalanche as `accepted`.
+- The node should vote no (0x00) for a transaction if the transaction is invalid or if it's not currently marked by avalanche as `Rejected`.
 - A node should vote neutral (0x80) for a transaction if it does not know about the transaction.
 The reason for this requirement is because we don't want to block the response while the node attempts to download missing inventory.

-// TODO: obviously we can reduce the size of the response here by not sending back the full txid.
-Ideally we would just send back a bitfield with each bit representing a yes or no vote for each inv, however doing it this way does not allow us to abstain.
-Sending two bits per inv would probably work.
+// TODO: We might be able to reduce the size of the response further by sending only two bits per inv rather than eight.

 The signature covers `cat(request ID, votes)`.
 A node must reject (and probably ban) a peer which returned an `avaresponse` with a bad signature.